saileshp56/BuyAndSell-Scrapy-Output-Cleaner/README.md

 # BuyAndSell-Scrapy-Output-Cleaner
-A program to clean the output from another project I did
+A program to clean the output from this project: https://github.com/saileshp56/BuyAndSell-Scrapy